Perth Mint Gold Token (PMGT) Reaches Market Cap of $563,672.37

-Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1 day period ending at 18:00 PM ET on September 15th.
-Perth Mint Gold Token has a total market capitalization of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
-In the last seven days, Perth Mint Gold Token has traded up 0% against the U.S. dollar.
-One Perth Mint Gold Token token can now be bought for $1,888.98 or 0.06198125 BTC on major exchanges.
+Perth Mint Gold Token (PMGT) traded flat against the dollar during the 1-day period ending at 22:00 PM E.T. on September 17th.
+Over the last week, Perth Mint Gold Token has traded up 0% against the dollar.
+One Perth Mint Gold Token token can currently be purchased for about $1,888.98 or 0.06198125 BTC on major cryptocurrency exchanges.
+Perth Mint Gold Token has a total market cap of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.